 Some financial institutions may charge introductory fees for opening a high-yield account, and monthly maintenance fees for keeping it open.
 It’s important that you understand what these fees are and whether there are ways to avoid them.

-You should also check whether there’s a fee for exceeding the federally-mandated limit of six withdrawals from a savings or money market account per month — some banks may even charge a withdrawal fee before the federal limit.
+You should also check whether there’s a fee for exceeding a certain amount of withdrawals from your savings account per month.
+Until Apr.
+2020, the government mandated you were limited to a maximum of six withdrawals from a savings or money market account per month and some banks will still charge a withdrawal fee if you exceed that limit.

 Easy access to your money